Aikaso/React-TypeScript-TailwindCSS/README.md

 # React-TypeScript-TailwindCSS
-The main focus for this project was styled-components and TailwindCSS, I also used TypeScript.
+The main focus for this project was styled-components and TailwindCSS, main goal was that all the design works in 4 kinds of screen sizes, as you can see the tailwindCSS config file, I also used TypeScript.